davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 NOTE: you can benefit from combining our relationship with puffed.
 In this case, you only update the weights of a path adapter, not the full weights of the LLM.
 This means that you can reuse the same underlying LLM for both the reference model and the PPO model, which you update with a trained path parameters.
 This reduces the memory footprint during training by approximately half.

 ### __Scaling Human Feedback__

 Scaling reinforcement learning fine-tuning via reward models demands substantial human effort to create labeled datasets, involving numerous evaluators and significant resources.
 This labor-intensive process becomes a bottleneck as model numbers and applications grow, making human input a limited resource.

 Constitutional AI offers a strategy for scaling through model self-supervision, presenting a potential remedy to the limitations by human involvement in creating labeled datasets for RLHF fine-tuning.

 <figure>
   <img style="width: 65%; height: 85%" src="/assets/images/2023-09-15-Scalable_Human_Feedback_1.png">
   <figcaption>Figure X - </figcaption>
 </figure>

+The process involves supervised learning, where red teaming prompts aim to detect potentially harmful responses.
+The model then evaluates its own harmful outputs based on constitutional principles, subsequently revising them to align with these rules.

 <figure>
   <img style="width: 65%; height: 85%" src="/assets/images/2023-09-15-Scalable_Human_Feedback_2.png">
   <figcaption>Figure X - </figcaption>
 </figure>

+Lastly, you put all the parts together and ask the model to write a new response that removes all of the harmful or illegal content.
+The model generates a new answer that puts the constitutional principles into practice and does not include the reference to the illegal app.
+The original red team prompt, and this final constitutional response can then be used as training data.
+The model undergoes fine-tuning using pairs of red team prompts and the revised constitutional responses.

 <figure>
   <img style="width: 65%; height: 85%" src="/assets/images/2023-09-15-Scalable_Human_Feedback_3.png">
   <figcaption>Figure X - </figcaption>
 </figure>

 <figure>
   <img style="width: 65%; height: 85%" src="/assets/images/2023-09-15-Scalable_Human_Feedback_4.png">